ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 .. image:: img/uds_writememorybyaddress.png
    :align: center

-This command will only be accepted if you first ask for a programming session and unlock the ECU with :ref:`security_access`.
+This command will only be accepted if you first ask for a programming session and unlock the ECU using :ref:`security_access`.
 You can check that the memory was correctly written by using Read Memory by Address before and after.
 Variable addresses depend on the exact version of the firmware that you use.
 In the version used in this example, 0x20000000 corresponds to the "error status" variable of the CAN adapter, which can be overwritten without impacting stability.